How Quickly Do Cancers Spread?

 Cell mutations typically take years to manifest.

 The earliest cancer warning sign may be persistent pain.
 Next, warts or moles can change color.
 In some cases, the shape may change too.
 As the condition worsens, wounds refuse to heal.
 A sore throat develops and there is persistent coughing.
-These symptoms are likely prior to discovery of a lump.
+These symptoms are likely before the discovery of a lump.

 A backup system called tumor-suppressor genes, like p53, should keep aberrant cells at bay.
 However, if these suppressors become damaged, cancer cells grow unchecked.